KhuzaifaZahid/Simple_Command_line_based_Virtual_Assistant/README.md

 # 🤖 Virtual Assistant

-A **simple Python-based virtual assistant** that can perform basic tasks such as **opening applications, checking the time, searching the web, and more**.
+A **simple Python-based virtual assistant** that can perform basic tasks such as **opening Notepad, checking the time, searching the web, and more**.

 ---